Experience Letterform Archive’s new home or visit virtually from anywhere in the world.

 All visitors over the age of two and all staff, even if vaccinated, are required to wear a face covering at all times.
 Face coverings must completely cover your mouth and nostrils and fit snugly against the sides of your face.
 Bandanas, neck gaiters, and face masks with exhalation valves or vents are not permitted due to the increased risk of COVID-19 transmission.

-The Archive’s gallery will be limited to ensure the safety of all visitors.
+The Archive’s gallery is open via timed tickets and capacity is limited to ensure the safety of all visitors.
 Please maintain at least six feet (about two arms’ length) of distance from other visitors at all times.

 Discover some of the most treasured pieces of Letterform Archive’s collection during this one-hour guided tour of the Online Archive.